 The term ‘thalassophobia’ has roots in the Greek language, with thalassa meaning sea and phobos translating to fear.
 However, this fear isn’t exclusive to the ocean’s abyss.
 Thalassophobia encapsulates a broader apprehension, extending to any large, deep expanse of water.

 Have you heard of the Loch Ness Monster?
 Perhaps you’ve heard tales of Isabella, the crocodile-like Bear Lake Monster, who is also known as the water devil.

 For most people, the belief that something of this scale lies beneath the water is enough to keep them out of the water—this is thalassophobia in action.
-Call it a fear of the unknown when the unknown is a huge amount of dark water and knowing what lurks beneath is impossible to know.
+Call it a fear of the unknown when the unknown is a huge amount of dark water, and knowing what lurks beneath is impossible to know.

 In a way, fearing deep water makes sense.
 Large areas of the world’s oceans remain unexplored and are likely to remain so.
 Humans simply aren’t equipped to get to the depths of the ocean.
 Did you know the whole of the Empire State Building will fit into the Mariana Trench, the deepest oceanic trench on Earth?
-Worse, once it hits the bottom of the trench you’ll have to go seven miles (11.27 km) down just to even reach the top of the tower!
+Worse, once it hits the bottom of the trench, you’ll have to go seven miles (11.27 km) down just even to reach the top of the tower!